 SCAs are a group of ultra-rare, dominantly inherited neurodegenerative disorders predominantly characterized by atrophy of the cerebellum, brainstem, and spinal cord.
 The disease course of SCA is one of relentless progression over years and inevitably leads to clinical deterioration of motor function, gait imbalance with frequent falling, severe speech impairment, swallowing difficulties, and premature death.
 SCAs are thought to be pathogenetically related but disease course and brain region involvement are known to vary between the different genotypes.
-SCA3, also known as

-Machado-Joseph disease, is the most common genotype, with a prevalence of up to 6,000 patients in North America and up to 4,600 in the European Union ("EU") and Japan, and accounts for approximately 30% to 50% of SCAs worldwide.
+SCA affects approximately 15,000 people in the United States and 24,000 in Europe and the United Kingdom.
+SCA3, also known as Machado-Joseph disease, is the most common genotype, and accounts for approximately 30% to 50% of SCAs worldwide.
 Currently, there are no approved symptomatic or neuroprotective treatments for SCA.

 In May 2022, the Company announced top-line results from the Phase 3 clinical trial (Study BHV4157-206) evaluating the efficacy and safety of its investigational therapy, troriluzole, in patients with SCA.
-The primary endpoint, change from baseline to week 48 on the f-SARA, did not reach statistical significance in the overall SCA population as there was less than expected disease progression in the placebo arm over the course of the study.
-Preliminary post hoc analysis of efficacy measures by genotype suggested a treatment effect in patients with the SCA3 genotype.
+The primary endpoint, change from baseline to week 48 on the modified functional Scale for the Assessment and Rating of Ataxia ("f-SARA"), did not reach statistical significance in the overall SCA population as there was less than expected disease progression in the placebo arm over the course of the study.
+Preliminary post hoc analysis of efficacy measures by genotype suggested a treatment effect in patients with the SCA3 genotype (p=0.045, LSM difference from placebo).
 A risk reduction in falls was also observed in the SCA3 population, as well as across all SCA genotypes.
 Troriluzole was well tolerated with an adverse event profile similar to placebo.

-Based on the findings of further analyses performed and the debilitating nature of SCA, in May 2023 we announced that we submitted a New Drug Application ("NDA") to the FDA for troriluzole for the treatment of SCA3.
+Based on the findings of further analyses performed and the debilitating nature of SCA, in May 2023 we announced that we submitted a New Drug

+Application ("NDA") to the FDA for troriluzole for the treatment of SCA3.
 In July 2023, the FDA informed us that it would not review the recently submitted NDA application for troriluzole given that the study's primary endpoint was not met and thus, would not permit a substantive review.
 In followup to the regulatory decision on the NDA application, we held followup meetings with the FDA regarding the SCA data.